helq/doryta-experiments/performance_estimation/README.md

     ```bash
     # Edit file <doryta-root>/data/models/whetstone/code/ffsnn_minst.py
-    cd <doryta-root>/data/models/whetstone/
+    cd <doryta-root>/data/models
     python -m code.ffsnn_minst
     ```

-    If the right switches are selected within `ffsnn_mnist.py`, a SNN trained in MNIST should be generated as a `.doryta.bin` file.
+    If the right switches are selected within `ffsnn_mnist.py`, a SNN trained in MNIST should be generated as a `.doryta.bin` file under the directory `<doryta-root>/data/models/mnist/snn-models/`.
 This file is readable by Doryta as a model.

-    Additionally, if the switch `saving_model` is turned on, the MNIST dataset will be saved as a set of spikes that can be read by Doryta.
-They will stored in a subfolder called `spikified-mnist`.
+    Additionally, activating one of the `if` statements will save the MNIST dataset a set of spikes that can be read by Doryta.
+They will stored in the folder called `<doryta-root>/data/models/mnist/spikes/spikified-mnist/`.

 2. Run the SNN model in Doryta and tell Doryta to store the stats: